ambimorph/next_event/README.rst

 *and* the timestamp of the next event for the same key.

 There is a built-in timeout after which events are no longer "waiting" for another event.
+These events are emitted with the next event timestamp of None.

 See the test code for use.